bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 8.1 Methods and Blocks pp 117
+Ch 8.2 Calling a Method pp 118